 What is the difference between aqua and turquoise?

 Both are PPR (partial psittacine reduction) alleles of the same bl-locus.
 Aqua reduces psittacine by about 50 percent, giving the aquamarine colour between green and blue.
-Turquoise reduces it by about 90 percent on the body, so it reads almost blue, and in Fischer's lovebirds it is often sold as "yellow face".
+Turquoise reduces it by about 90 percent on the body, so it reads almost blue, and in Fischer's lovebirds it is often listed as "yellow face".

 How do you confirm a bird is Aqua Homo rather than B1 or B2 visual?